pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### User Story 5_4
 - User Story 5.4: Delete Memory - As a regular user I can delete a memory I created by confirming I want to delete
 ### Test case steps 5_4
-1. As a regular user , navigate to my memories filter on the memories page
+1. As a regular user, navigate to my memories filter on the memories page
 2. Delete a memory

 ### Expected Result 5_4